angelicahu10/comm4190_F25_FinalProject/Milestone5_Workflow/README.md

-# Creating a Workflow - How does EtheralAI work?
+# Milestone #5 - Creating a Workflow - How does EtheralAI work?
+This milestone wraps up the project and shows the mechanics behind the algorithm that EtherealAI functions on.
+It displays how user input gets matched to result in a paired output.

 ```mermaid
 graph TD